pnm27/snRNA_scRNA_Pipeline/README.md

       - [ ] kite
       - [ ] pheno_demux3
    - [ ] Change input for the rules create_inp_splitBams and create_inp_splitBams_gt_demux.
 Input function that should remove low mito cells.
+   - [ ] Beautify the function get_filt_barcodes (pheno_demux3.snkmk).
+   - [ ] Employ a strategy for final count matrix dir (file dir in config file) for the cases:
+     - when both demultiplex software are run simultaneously.
+     - When there's an order (try to name each run separately or at least keep the order somewhere mentioned).
+   - [ ] Add an option (in config file) to create h5ads when demultiplexing (demultiplex_no_argp.snkmk) or not (can be used as switch when doing gt checks and finalizing donor assignment).
+   - [ ] Make the functions similar for demultiplexing with any method.
    - [ ] Move documentation to configargparse.
    - [ ] Write down schemas.
    - Add tutorials.